semrush/intergalactic/website/docs2/components/input-number/input-number.md

 If the user enters a value in the right input that is less than the value in the left input, the values will switch when the focus is lost (`onBlur`).

-@table-caption Validation case for InputRange
+Table: Validation case for InputRange

 | The right value is less than the left value | After submitting, inputs will switch their values |
 | ------------------------------------------- | ------------------------------------------------- |